 NLF: Boards must be aware that Workforce Solutions Office staff must be working directly with individuals when enrolling them as participants in the Wagner-Peyser program.
 Workforce Solutions Office staff may work directly with individuals by phone (mobile or landline) or remotely, using technology such as Skype, Zoom, FaceTime, or another similar product.
 (Remote technology does not include text messages, email messages, or online messaging systems.).

 NLF: Boards must be aware that Workforce Solutions Office staff must enroll individuals as participants in the Wagner-Peyser program if staff-assisted services will be provided to them.
-If services from the Wagner-Peyser customer group will not be provided to an individual, then there is no reason to enroll the individual as a participant in the Wagner-Peyser program.
+If staff-assisted services will not be provided to an individual, then there is no reason to enroll the individual as a participant in the Wagner-Peyser program.

 Over time, an individual’s record may show a history of Wagner-Peyser applications and enrollments.
 Each time an individual is inactive for at least 90 days, WorkInTexas.com will soft-exit the Wagner-Peyser application and/or enrollment.
 If the individual later reengages in job search activities or seeks staff assistance with employment services, a new Wagner-Peyser application must be created to track current activities.